Oh, Saigon

 Oh, Saigon is a 2007 autobiographical documentary by Vietnamese American director Doan Hoang about her family's separation during the fall of Saigon and her attempt to reunite them afterwards.
 Oh, Saigon was executive produced by Academy Award and Emmy winner, John Battsek.
 Oh, Saigon received film grants from the Sundance Institute Documentary Fund, ITVS, and the Center for Asian American Media, and after its release, received a number of film festival awards and accolades.

 Synopsis

+Airlifted out of Vietnam on April 30, 1975, Doan Hoang’s family was on the last civilian helicopter out of the country at the end of the Vietnam War.
+Twenty-five years later, she sets out to uncover their story.
+Her father, a former South Vietnamese major, confronts his political differences with his brothers, whom he never mentioned to his children.
+Meanwhile, Hoang tries to reconcile her own survivor guilt with her half-sister, who was mistakenly separated from the family during the escape.

 Cast

 The main characters in the film are the Hoang family: